 When you're reported to ChexSystems it can be a devastating, long-lasting effect on your finances.

 Banks with no ChexSystems offer an opportunity to re-establish a banking relationship.
 But, if you have been reported to ChexSystems, you should first obtain a copy of your report to verify the accuracy of the information being reported.
-If you find any errors or inaccuracies, you can dispute them with ChexSystems.

 Steps To Take When You Are Reported to ChexSystems

-Step 1.
-Request your ChexSystems report.
+Step 1 – Request your ChexSystems Report

-Chex Systems, Inc. Attn: Consumer Relations
+Attn: Consumer Relations

 PO Box 583399